Westminster and Middlesex Commission of Sewers

 The Westminster and Middlesex Commission of Sewers was established in 1596 under the 1531 Statute of Sewers.

-Its area was defined by statute in 1807, and before then by various letters patent.
+Its area was defined by the Westminster and Middlesex Sewers Act 1807 (47 Geo.
+3 Sess.
+1. c. vii), and prior to that by various letters patent.

+In 1811 the commissioners leased 1 Greek Street, Soho, as their offices.

 It was absorbed by the Metropolitan Commission of Sewers (which took over the Greek Street offices) on 1 January 1849.